molines/IMHOTEP/Doc/Definitions_of_IMHOTEP_experiments.md

 bathymetry around Greenland is adjusted using BedMachineGreenland-2020-04-10.nc file (see details [here](../eORCA025/BUILD/GREENLAND-BATHY/README.md)).
   * Coordinates :  eORCA025_coord_c3.0.nc
 #### 3.3.2 Initial conditions and SSS restoring:
 World Ocean Atlas 2018 monthly climatology corresponding to the period 1981-2010 was choosen to compute the initial conditions.
 It gives in-situ 3D temperature and relative salinity.
 For NEMO, potential temperature (theta-0) was computed from original temperature and salinity.

+Decision was taken to use EOS-10 equation of state.
+Hence, potential temperature and relative salinity will be converted to conservative temperature and absolute salinity.

+For SSS restoring, Surface W0A18 absolute salinity will be used.
+Note that SSS restoring will be used only in the spinup run.
+A monthly climatology of the restoring term will be computed and in the sensitivity runs, this climatology will be used  as a correction to the E-P field.
+In the spinup run, SSS restoring will be used with a piston velocity of 186 mm/day (corresponding to a time scale of 60 days per 10m).
+In addition, with NEMO/DCM, two additional features are used : (i) the restoring is faded out in the vicinity of the coast line and (ii) the model
+Sea Surface Salinity is smoothed (many passes of a shapiro filter), before computing the model/climatology mismatch, in order to restore only the large scale features.

+These last 2 points are very important for IMHOTEP, as it will help coastal currents system to carry fresh water from continental origin.

 #### 3.3.3 Forcing files (except runoff)
 JRA55 forcing data set was prefered to DFS5.2 (which is discontinued in 2017).
   * This data set has the great advantage to cover the period 1958-present (updated each year).